Janet Nguyen Kicked Out Of California Senate Chamber [Video]

 Nguyen added that she withheld making any comments on Tuesday out of respect for the Hayden family.
 “Nguyen attempted to make her comments during the adjourn-in-memory portion of the Senate floor session, when members typically offer tributes to constituents who have recently died,” the Sacramento Bee noted.
 The senator prefaced her remarks that were short-circuited by remembering hundreds of thousands of Vietnamese refugees who tragically perished in the quest for freedom.

-Sen. Nguyen, 40, and her family became refugee boat people when they fled Vietnam after the fall of Saigon when the communists took control of the entire country as U.S. forces withdrew.
+Sen. Nugyen, 40, and her family became refugee boat people when they fled Vietnam after the fall of Saigon when the communists took control of the entire country as U.S. forces withdrew.
 They later resettled in California.
 Approximately 500,000 Vietnamese Americans reside in the Golden State.

 Beginning her speech in Vietnamese, the senator who was born in Saigon switched to English after which Democrats raised objections as shown in the video embedded below.
 The Democrat-controlled chamber then interrupted her and cut off her microphone, and security escorted her out in an encounter that might perhaps remind some of the final courtroom scene in the Al Pacino movie And Justice for All.